Adopted Plan Documents Here

 What is Return-on-Investment?

 Return-on-investment (ROI) is a performance measure used to evaluate the efficiency of an investment or compare the efficiency of a number of different investments combined.
-ROI for the scenario planning and likely impacts report measures potential returns to Berkeley County in terms of increased local government revenues compared to the relative cost of providing facilities and services to support future growth and development in the planning area.
+ROI for the scenario planning and likely impacts report measured potential returns to Berkeley County in terms of increased local government revenues compared to the relative cost of providing facilities and services to support future growth and development in the planning area.

 Direct Links to the One Berkeley Comprehensive Plan